1anza/ObjectOrientedPrograming/README.md

 # ObjectOrientedPrograming
-Where I implemented classes and objects across dependent systems to streamline workflow
+Where I discovered how to use classes and objects in software envrionments using C++.